taylorSando/docs/documentation/application-overview.md

 In the sections above, we have seen how an application communicates with the outside world by receiving and sending messages.
-When a message is received by an application, it will become the input to a dataflow which results in application model deltas being produced.
+When a message is received by an application, it will become the input to a dataflow which results in the data models being updated, and application model deltas being produced.

-The application developer defines a dataflow by writing pure functions for each step in the dataflow and then describing these functions and their inputs in a map.
+The application developer defines a dataflow by writing pure functions for each step in the dataflow, and then describing these functions and their inputs in a map.
 The description map is passed to a `build` function to create an instance of the dataflow engine.

-This separation of pure functions from the description of their inputs and the construction of a dataflow engine allows us to distinguish between the functions themselves and the execution strategy.
+This separation of pure functions from the description of their inputs and the construction of a dataflow engine allows us to distinguish between the functions themselves, and the execution strategy.
 This provides many benefits:

 * multiple execution strategies for the same set of functions